Tsum Valley Trek- 15 Days

 Trek from Lokpa to Yaruphant

 From Lokpa to Yaruphant: The trail gradually gains height through pine, bamboo, and rhododendron forests, with beautiful sights of the Budhi Gandaki River valley and surrounding mountains.
-Along the way, you pass small villages, terraced fields, and suspension bridges-experiencing the traditional Tibetan-Buddhist culture of the region.
-Yaruphant is a peaceful village, having a few teahouses.
-We will stay overnight at teahouse.
+Along the way, you pass small villages, terraced fields, and suspension bridges, experiencing the traditional Tibetan-Buddhist culture.
+Yaruphant is a peaceful village with a few teahouses.
+We will stay overnight at the teahouse.

 13Day